mmgreiner/mmgreiner.github.io/_drafts.old/2022-10-16-citation-standard.md

 ---
-categories:
-    - authoring
-tags:
-    - bibTeX
-title: BibTeX for standards
+title:  "BibTeX for standards"
+categories: authoring
+tags: bibTeX
 ---

 How to handle a standard?